 The Player Card Combine takes place at certain designated times at each All-American Series event.
 Detail times with the Event Itinerary will be sent to all players as we get closer to the event date.

-The Player Card Combine is additional Add-On Opportunity that costs $99 per player.
-To register, scroll down to fill out the below form.
+The Player Card Combine is additional Add-On Opportunity that costs $109 per player.
+To register: Click here to log into your Soccer Youth LeagueApp account and register.